Intellectual Property and Technology Transfer Policy

 3. expenses previously incurred by LUC will be reimbursed by the inventor if monies from subsequent commercial exploitation of the Invention become available.

 LUC is not obligated to protect or develop any Invention unless it has made an explicit contractual agreement with an external entity to do so.
 However, once it has made this agreement, distribution of any revenue that results from any Invention will be handled in the following manner.

 A. LUC assumes financial responsibility for Inventions it owns.
 These responsibilities include, but are not limited to, assessment of the commercial value of Inventions, costs of prosecuting patents and their administration, interferences, defense of infringement charges, commercialization of Inventions, and any litigation involving the Inventions.

 B. Distribution of royalties and other income from LUC-owned intellectual property will occur as follows:

 a.
-"Gross Revenue" is the total of all receipts received for all commercial activity related to the Invention.2.
-Distribution of Net Revenue received by LUC for Inventions subject to this policy shall follow the table below.
-Distribution payments are made on a periodic basis but not less frequently than annually.
+"Gross Revenue" is the total of all receipts received for all commercial activity related to the Invention.

 b.
 "Net Revenue" represents Gross Revenue minus all expenses directly related to the prosecution and maintenance of any patents, licensing agreement(s), or other commercial arrangements.
 Fifteen percent (15%) of Gross Revenue is allocated to the respective Office of Research Services responsible for technology transfer administration expenses prior to the subtraction of any other expenses, including but not limited to the cost of litigation.
 Payments made under an externally-funded grant or contract are specifically excluded as revenue for the purpose of determining Net Revenue.